 Hello everyone!
 Every new year deserves a fresh start so we have mixed ourselves up with a new board with fresh faces ready to take AES into the new year.

 We’re very excited as last year ended with a bang when Peter Vesterbacka hosted our panel discussion ThawTalk which we created with the help of the AESome film&TV students at Arcada.
-If you missed that it’s definitely worth a watch, it gives a very good idea of what the whole ES community is all about.
+If you missed that it’s definitely worth a watch (External link), it gives a very good idea of what the whole ES community is all about.

 One year ago we went into January with no funding and with only one event behind us without really knowing if there would be any interest in AES.
 This year we’re much more confident, funded, and racking up quite an impressive list of events with over 35 events held and A LOT of students giving great feedback.
 In addition to our own events, we had over 200 Arcada students visit Slush and AES collaborated with over 50 organizations during 2014.
 The interest everyone has shown in AES has really exceeded my expectations especially with students from many of the study lines finding our events inspiring.
 We always try to make our events interesting to a broad audience, and they’re always open for everyone with no entrance fee.